 + Sleep promotes sleep.
-Most things with bubs are pretty intuitive but this one often throws a lot of new mums.
+Most things with bubs are pretty intuitive but this one often throws many a new mother.
 The logical idea of ‘tiring your baby out’ doesn’t work so much – the more sleep they get the more they’ll want so if in doubt try for more sleep in the day in order to achieve better quality sleep in the night.
-When they become a toddler however the opposite is true and the more you can run them ragged the better!
+When they become a toddler however the opposite is true and the more one can run them ragged the better!

 + Le Pause.
-Another goodie from Why French Children Don’t Throw Food is to pause for a couple of moments rather than rushing to your bub.
-Whether it be to get up for a feed in the night or rushing to pick them up when they’re crying, often just by giving your baby a few moments to sort themselves out they will develop self-settling techniques earlier on and become a little more content and self-reliant.
+Another goodie from Why French Children Don’t Throw Food is to pause for a couple of moments rather than rushing.
+Whether it be to get up for a feed in the night or rushing to pick them up when they’re crying, often just by giving your babe a few moments to sort themselves out they will develop self-settling techniques earlier on and become a little more content and self-reliant.

 + They’re probably overtired.
 If you find your baby is often crying for no apparent reason, they’re probably overtired and just need to be cuddled off to sleep.
 They’re human after all and like their mothers they cry when they’re tired.